Precision-Recall Curves Using Information Divergence Frontiers: CONNECTIONS TO EXISTING WORK

 and, moreover, $\gamma(\lambda)$ is geodesic, i.e., it evaluates at the endpoints to $\bp$ and $\bq$, and for any $\lambda$

 \end{prop}

+\citet{simon2019revisiting} extend this approach to continuous models by showing that that \PRD~ can be computed by thresholding the density ratio $p(x)/q(x)$, which they approximate using binary classification.
+In \Cref{subsec:logratio} we have extended this result to arbitrary divergences.

-Finally, we note that the idea of precision and recall for generative models based on distances to the corresponding manifolds first appeared in~\citet{lucic2018gans}, but was only applicable for synthetic data.
+Finally, we note that the idea of precision and recall for generative models also appeared in~\citet{lucic2018gans} and was used for quantitatively evaluating generative adversarial networks and variational autoencoders, by considering a synthetic data set for which the data manifold is known and the distance from each sample to the manifold could be computed.